 Instructor: Evan Miklos

 A limited number of scholarships are available.
 To be eligible for a scholarship, students must qualify for free or reduced lunch as outlined by federal income eligibility guidelines.
 Scholarships are awarded on a first come, first-served basis.
-Families applying for a scholarship must complete the online registration form and submit the scholarship application within 7 days of registration in order to hold the child’s space in the program.
+Families applying for a scholarship must register for camp online and submit the scholarship application within seven days of registration in order to hold a child’s space in the program.